Protect Journalism Online

 Most people get their news online, and the internet and social media are especially important for independent and citizen journalists who publish there.
 Anyone who cares about press freedom should also oppose attempts to undermine free speech online.

-Stop congressional secrecy
+Stop secrecy bill

 Don’t let Congress sacrifice transparency for false security